Overview

 Prior to engaging in ADR, we evaluate the particular dispute and advise on the appropriate forum.
 Depending on the case, our attorneys can offer corporate clients advantages in economy, privacy and convenience by:

-• Significantly reducing the time spent on hearings by strictly defining the information to be exchanged.
+- Significantly reducing the time spent in discovery and on hearings by strictly defining the information to be exchanged.
 The case can proceed smoothly because the firm includes attorneys who are knowledgeable in virtually every category of corporate litigation.

-• Arranging for proceedings at locations and times convenient for our clients.
-Proceedings can be held at any mutually agreeable location, anywhere in the country, including WWHGD's Atlanta, Miami, Las Vegas and Orlando law offices.
-Times can be scheduled without dependence on a court docket.
+- Arranging for proceedings at locations and times convenient for our clients.
+Proceedings can be held at any mutually agreeable location, anywhere in the country, including all WWHGD's law offices.
+Times can be scheduled without dependence on a court docket where cases can linger at great expense to the parties.

 Attorneys